RC-Serpens/ProyectNATRIX/README.md

 * More robust ROS2 integration.
 * Improved modularity for maintenance and competition repairs.

-## License

-This project is intended for educational and competition purposes.
-A license file should be added depending on the final distribution policy selected by the team.

 ## Acknowledgements

 Developed by **RC SERPENS**, representing the RC UANL robotics chapter and FIME - UANL for RoboCup RMRC 2026.